Frequently Asked Questions

 What if I tend to overthink or already understand myself well?

-Insight is important, but it doesn’t always lead to change on its own.
-Therapy helps bridge that gap by connecting understanding with how you actually respond in your daily life.
+Insight is important, but it doesn't always create change on its own.
+Therapy can help bridge the gap between understanding and action.

 How do I know if this approach is a good fit for me?

-This work tends to be a good fit for individuals who are open to reflection and interested in understanding themselves more deeply—not just managing symptoms, but creating meaningful change.
+My approach tends to be a good fit for people who are interested in understanding themselves more deeply and creating meaningful, lasting change.